nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Unlinking of students from lessons and vice versa
 - **Relevant feature:** linking `linkTo`, `link`
 - **Current issues:** Once a student has been linked to a lesson, there is no way to unlink them.
-- **Proposed new behaviour:** The `linkTo` and `link` command will unlink the specified lesson and student if it detects that they have already been linked.
+- **Proposed new behaviour:** A new `unlinkFrom` and `unlink` command that mirrors `linkTo` and `link`, which will unlink the specified lesson and student if it detects that they have already been linked.
   - Input: `linkTo Bernice Yu`
   - Expected output: Bernice Yu is linked to the current lesson
-  - Input: `linkTo Bernice Yu`
+  - Input: `unlinkFrom Bernice Yu`
   - Expected output: Bernice Yu is unlinked from the current lesson.

 ### Navigating from tasks to lesson